NIEM/NIEM-Releases/README.md

-# NIEM 5.0-alpha1
+# NIEM 5.0-beta1

-This is the alpha 1 draft of the NIEM 5.0 major release.
+This is the beta 1 draft of the NIEM 5.0 major release.

 In a major release, content may be updated in any namespace, including Core.
 Changes may also be made to the NIEM architecture, which may be reflected in the structure and layout of the NIEM schemas.